markterweele/windows-itpro-docs/windows/deployment/update/waas-configure-wufb.md

 ## Summary: MDM and Group Policy settings for Windows 10, version 1703 and later

-The following are quick-reference tables of the supported policy values for Windows Update for Business in Windows 10, version 1607 and later.
+The following are quick-reference tables of the supported policy values for Windows Update client policies in Windows 10, version 1607 and later.

 **GPO: HKLM\Software\Policies\Microsoft\Windows\WindowsUpdate**